Skip to Content

 Nylon in Automotive and Pneumatics

-Nylon Tubes are used extensively in the automotive industry for fuel systems, brake lines, and air conditioning, and they are also key in high-pressure pneumatic systems as well.
+Nylon Tubes are widely used in the automotive industry for fuel systems, brake lines, and air conditioning, and are also key components of high-pressure pneumatic systems.

 PU in Robotics and Packaging

-PU Tubes, on the other hand, are widely used in robotics, packaging, and automation systems due to their flexibility, and they are also found in the food and medical sectors, thanks to their chemical resistance, the fact that they are safe for food processing and easy to handle as well.
+PU Tubes, on the other hand, are widely used in robotics, packaging, and automation systems for their flexibility.
+They are also found in the food and medical sectors for their chemical resistance, food-safe properties, and ease of handling.

 Comparison Table of Nylon Tube vs PU Tube